6 Winter Adventure Holidays in the Sun

 Looking for travel inspiration?
 Wayfairer trip ideas that will take you to South Africa:

 (hover and click to see the full itinerary)

-We strongly believe that all visitors to South Africa should take the time to understand the country’s political history as this will offer a more meaningful travel experience.
-We recommend that you visit Robben Island and the District Six Museum in Cape Town and the Apartheid Museum in Johannesburg to gain an insight into South Africa’s history and Nelson Mandela’s legacy.
+We strongly believe that all visitors to South Africa should take the time to understand the country’s political history, as this will offer a more meaningful travel experience.
+We recommend that you visit Robben Island, the District Six Museum in Cape Town, and the Apartheid Museum in Johannesburg to gain insight into South Africa’s history and Nelson Mandela’s legacy.

 1. Robben Island